EE2026-GridMasters/GridMasters/README.md

 # Grid Masters
 This is the project repository for the EE2026 Project for group S1-03.

 Grid Masters is a Tic-Tac-Toe game running entirely on a Basys 3 Artix-7 FPGA.
+It comes with a fully-onboard artificial intelligence as an opponent.

 ## Controls
 - Centre Button: Confirm selections